How to Study & Prepare for the MEE

 - Read the essay question.

 - Make a quick outline of the issues and rules of law tested.
 This is essentially an outline of what you would discuss if you wrote out your full essay answer.

 - Compare your outline of the issues/law tested to a model MEE answer to see what issues you spotted and what you missed.

 You can use MEE Questions and Model Analyses (Answers) released by the NCBE to practice.

-We have also created a quick way to practice issue spotting with our MEE Smart Summary Review guide:
+We have also created a quick way to practice issue spotting with our MEE Smart Review & Issue Spotting guide:

-- It contains past MEE essay questions and summary answers (from Feb.
-2004 through July 2017).
+- It contains past MEE essay questions, plus summary answers (from Feb.
+2004 to present).